MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enable the option to allow the use of guest profiles in Google Chrome.
+  Enable the option to allow the use of guest profiles in Microsoft Edge.
 In a guest profile, the browser doesn't import browsing data from existing profiles, and it deletes browsing data when all guest profiles are closed.

-If you enable this policy or don't configure it, Google Chrome lets users browse in guest profiles.
+If you enable this policy or don't configure it, Microsoft Edge lets users browse in guest profiles.

-If you disable this policy, Google Chrome doesn't let users browse in guest profiles.
+If you disable this policy, Microsoft Edge doesn't let users browse in guest profiles.

   #### Supported features: